CURIOSSorg/curioss-patterns/project-rolodex.md

 **Consistency:** All stakeholders receive consistent information about the OSPO's purpose and value.
 **Efficiency:** The template and script enables quick preparation and follow-up for multiple conversations.
-**Knowledge capture and insight:** Systematic documentation builds institutional knowledge about open source landscape and reveals common themes relating to challenges and opportunities within the institution.
+**Knowledge capture and insight:** Systematic documentation builds institutional knowledge about the open source landscape and reveals common themes relating to challenges and opportunities within the institution.
 **Metrics:** Offers documented progress and insight to leadership on engagement with the OSPO.
 **Greater reach:** Each conversation should generate referrals to new stakeholders.